 - 3 tablespoon water

-- 3/4 cup gluten free flour OR all-purpose flour (see notes below)
+- ¾ cup gluten free flour OR all-purpose flour (see important notes about flour below)

 - 3 tablespoons melted coconut oil

 - If you are making the vegan gluten-free version, it's important to know that every gluten-free flour blend uses different ingredients and ratios.
 Results will always vary when different flours are used.
-I have never used any other brand of flour to make these doughnuts, other than Bob's Red Mill 1 to 1 Baking Flour, so please know that your results may not be the same as mine if you substitute with a different gluten free flour.
+I have never used any other brand of flour to make these doughnuts, other than Bob's Red Mill 1 to 1 Baking Flour in the blue bag, NOT the red bag, so please know that your results may not be the same as mine if you substitute with a different gluten free flour.

 - If you are making the vegan gluten-free version, the batter will be very thick.
 That's OK!
 Just pipe it into the pan as-is.